 Play-based programs are the most common type of preschool and Kindergarten, and are founded on the belief young children learn best through play.
 Largely open-ended and minimally structured, play-based programs aim to develop social skills and a love of attending school.
 “Pre-academic” skills are taught, but in a more indirect way than at, say, an Academic program: through children playing in different “stations” set up around the classroom, which children choose on their own volition.
 Stations often contain an indirect lesson or developmental goal.
 Play-based classrooms are highly social and active.

 What Kingsley Primary School says: Kingsley offers both a half-day and full-day kindergarten program.
-Our play-based (Reggio Emilia inspired) class offers many avenues for our young learners to thrive.
-Our small class sizes allow for individual attention and a balance of teacher led lessons as well as time for each child to explore.
-Our enriched curriculum consists of French, music, and physical education classes taught by specialty teachers beginning in junior kindergarten.
-Call and book a tour to see our classes in action.
+Our play-based (Reggio Emilia-inspired) class offers many avenues for our young learners to thrive.
+Our small class sizes allow for individual attention and a balance of teacher-led lessons as well as time for each child to explore on their own and with peers.
+Our enriched curriculum consists of French, music, and physical education classes taught by specialty teachers beginning in kindergarten.

 This refers to the rate at which students move through the curriculum (e.g., topics, textbook material, skills, etc.).
 Curriculum pace is often defined in comparison to provincial standards.

 Curriculum Pace approach at Kingsley Primary School: Student-paced